 c) condensation polymerization

-Explanation: Thermosetting plastics are formed by condensation polymerization, whereas thermoplastics are plastic polymer substances formed by addition polymerization process.
+Explanation: Thermosetting plastics are formed by condensation polymerization, whereas thermoplastics are plastic polymer substances formed by the addition polymerization process.
 Thermosetting plastics become permanently hard on the application of heat but do not soften on further heating.

 2. Which of the following is a property of thermosetting plastics?